andrespineda/UC_Berkeley_MLAI_Capstone/README.md

 In Phase 3, well extend the trained model to classify HRV data obtained from smartphones.
 This data will consist of PPG (photoplethysmography) videos, which require processing to extract heartbeats.

  We will apply detrending and stationarity logic to obtain the rMSSD inter-interval readings.
 Like Phase 2, the labeled data will be used for testing and validating the classification model’s accuracy.
+<p></p>

-**Phase 4 - Aspirational Goal (Out of Scope) **
+**Phase 4 - Aspirational Goal (Out of Scope)**
 <p></p>
 <img src="./media/heart_app.png" width=150
 alt="Heart Rate App Graphic" />

 In the final deployment phase, we aim to combine the updated classification model with PPG heart rate reading logic into a single codebase.
 This codebase can run within a smartphone app, accessible via a graphical user interface.
 Users will be able to start and stop reading, and the app will display an intuitive "stress indicator" graphic based on the inferred stress levels from the PPG data.

 ## **Data Preparation**